Scroll-Driven Animation Patterns

 Performance Optimization & Layout Thrashing Prevention

 While native timelines are highly optimized, attaching them to elements that trigger reflows will degrade performance.
 Always animate transform and opacity.
 Avoid animating width, height, or top.
-When legacy fallbacks are required, developers often resort to Driving animations with scroll-timeline polyfills to bridge the gap.
-However, ensure polyfills are conditionally loaded and strictly bound to IntersectionObserver to minimize main-thread overhead.
+When native support is unavailable, developers often resort to Driving animations with scroll-timeline polyfills to bridge the gap.
+Ensure polyfills are conditionally loaded and tightly scoped to avoid main-thread overhead.
 Reserve explicit dimensions for animated containers to prevent cumulative layout shift (CLS) during scroll initialization.

 Rendering Impact: Layout.
 Animating geometry properties forces synchronous style recalculation and invalidates the render tree.